-Chapter 5 : Regional Potential & Implementation
+Chapter 5: Regional Potential & Implementation

-Although only 4% of energy is domestically supplied in Japan, certain regions have the potential to supply abundant amounts of renewable energy.
+Although renewable energy accounts for only 4% in energy supply in Japan, some prefectures and municipals in certain regions have the potential to supply abundant amounts of renewable energy.

-Data from the "Energy Sustainable Zone" report (2008) shows that 11 prefectures including Oita, Akita and Toyama supplied more than 10% of their energy demand in consumer (household & business, excluding industry and transportation) and agricultural sectors from renewables.
-6 prefectures supplied more than 10% of their demand in electricity and heat of consumer and agricultural sectors.
-Furthermore, an estimated 50 municipals supply their municipal energy demand (both power and heat) in consumer and agricultural sectors with renewable energy only, with 100% or more of the energy self- supplied (Figure 6).
+Data from the "Energy Sustainable Zone" report (2008) shows that 11 prefectures including Oita, Akita and Toyama supplied more than 10% of their demand in electricity of consumer (household & business, excluding industry and transportation) and agricultural and fishery sectors from renewables.
+6 prefectures supplied more than 10% of their demand in electricity and heat of consumer, agricultural and fishery sectors.
+Furthermore, 50 municipals supply their municipal energy demand (both power and heat) in consumer, agricultural and fishery sectors with renewable energy only, with 100% or more of the energy self-supplied (Figure 6).

-In comparison, the energy self-sufficiency ratio for big cities such as Tokyo and Osaka is very low at less than 1%.
+In comparison, the renewable energy supply ratio for big cities such as Tokyo and Osaka is very low at less than 1% since energy demand in consumer, agricultural and fishery sectors is relatively high.
 It is therefore necessary for these cities to deepen cooperation with regions where renewable energy is available or abundant in order to increase their development and use of renewable energy.

-As for the potentiality of regional installations, examination of the feasibility and estimated generation capacities of solar PV, wind power, and geothermal power have been conducted.
-In addition, the suitability of these locations as well as their social and economic limitations is also becoming clearer from studies conducted by the Ministry of Environment and other organizations.
-For renewables other than solar PV, policies which introduction supporting match the particularities of each region and focus on factors such as reinforcing the regional power operation systems are needed.
-The results of each the studies carried out are currently being used base material for regional renewable energy introduction plans.
+As for the potentiality of regional installations, examination of the feasibility and estimated generation capacities of solar PV, wind power, hydro and geothermal power has been conducted.
+In addition, the suitability of these locations as well as their social and economic limitations is becoming clearer from studies conducted by the Ministry of Environment and other organizations. renewables other than solar PV, since they are located disproportionately, policies supporting introduction which match the particularities of each region and focus on factors such as reinforcing grid connections are needed.
+The results of each studies carried out are currently being used base material for regional renewable introduction plans.